 Recent News (Selection):

-- Our paper (W. Mazurczyk, S. Wendzel, K. Cabaj: Towards Deriving Insights into Data Hiding Methods Using Pattern-based Approach) got accepted at the CUING'18 workshop of ARES'18.
+- W. Mazurczyk, S. Wendzel, K. Cabaj: Towards Deriving Insights into Data Hiding Methods Using Pattern-based Approach.

 - IEEE IT Professional published our new article on Information Hiding.

 - I am finally done editing my upcoming German book on network/IoT security.